jasongwartz/CanvasHelper/README.md

 README Changelog:
+-	31/07/2015: Adjusted folder structure to match new folder setup.
+Moved readme to root directory so it shows on Github preview.
 -	29/07/2015: Added Functionality list and example CSV layouts.
-Added better formatting for code. <br>
+Added better formatting for code.
 -	29/07/2015: Version 1